The Dutch North Sea coast and its hinterland

 There is much to discover on the Dutch North Sea coast.
 Especially slow travelers and connoisseurs will feel comfortable here.
 There is no trace of mass tourism.
 And that's good.
 In this way, we meet again and again people who take their time for a chat.
 They introduce their home with enthusiasm and enthusiasm.
 We all feel that he or she has consciously chosen this land and life in that region.

-We enjoy our much too short time in this quiet area in the north of Holland, which consists not only of coast and mudflats.
-We love the well-kept small towns and villages as well as the vast landscapes.
-These are especially beautiful in the spring, because meadow flowers and hedges bloom everywhere.
-While our journey back to the south of Germany, we look wistfully after the geese, which fly north towards the coast.
-We like to come back to the Dutch North Sea coast.
-There is certainly more to discover here.
+Like them, we are enjoying our far too short time in this quiet area in the north of Holland, which is not just made up of coast and mudflats.
+We are delighted by the well-kept small towns and villages as well as the wide landscapes.
+These are particularly beautiful in spring because meadow flowers and hedges are blooming everywhere.

 Travel Arrangements